ostyjs/nostr-hooks/README.md

 We welcome contributions from the community!
 If you'd like to contribute to Nostr-Hooks, please refer to the [CONTRIBUTING.md](https://github.com/sepehr-safari/nostr-hooks/blob/master/CONTRIBUTING.md) file in the project's GitHub repository.

+> You can also consider contributing to [NDK](https://github.com/nostr-dev-kit/ndk).

 ## Donations

 If you'd like to support the development of Nostr-Hooks, please consider donating to the developer.

 - ⚡ Zap sats to [sepehr@getalby.com](sepehr@getalby.com)

+> You can also consider supporting the [NDK](https://github.com/nostr-dev-kit/ndk).

 ## License